svanill/svanill/README.md

 [One file](./svanill.html), no dependencies.
 If you trust the browser internals you just have to audit this file.

-It's small, you can either use it from [https://svanill.com](https://svanill.com) and review it every time or keep your own copy.
+It's small, you can either use it from [https://svanill.com](https://svanill.com) (and review it every time) or keep your own copy.

 Even without a network connection it will allow you to encrypt/decrypt data on your device.

 If you provide a username you will be able to sync your encrypted data with an external server (by default [https://api.svanill.com](https://api.svanill.com)).
 Without it no network requests will be sent.
 Eventually a version of Svanill without network code will be done.
-By the way, don't trust the external server for privacy, verify that Svanill just send encrypted data secure at rest, that's the point of having auditable code.
+By the way, don't trust the external server for privacy, verify that Svanill will just send encrypted data that can be secure at rest, that's the point of having auditable code.

 How to run
 ==========